milica-golocorbin/authentication_with_nest_and_react_backend/README.md

 ## Generating Tokens

 In order to create JWT we will need access to JwtService.
-And to get access to it, we need to add JwtModule to AuthenticationModule's imports array.
+And to get access to it, we need to add JwtModule to AuthenticationModule imports array.

 **authentication/authentication.module.ts**